Skip to main content

 5. Save and Restart

-• After updating all MCU configurations, click SAVE & RESTART to save and restart Klipper.
+• After completing all MCU configuration updates, click SAVE & RESTART to save and restart Klipper.

-• Return to the System page and confirm that all MCU connection statuses are normal.
+• Re-enter the System page and confirm all MCU connection statuses are normal.

 Important Reminder

-• Ensure you use the correct IDs actually searched during this connection test.
+• Ensure you use the correct IDs obtained during this connection test.

-• If multiple toolboards are configured, update each [mcu] section's ID one by one.
+• If configuring multiple tool boards, update the ID in each [mcu] section one by one.

-• After restoring the configuration, existing printer parameters (such as stepper motors, endstops, etc.) will remain unchanged.
+• After restoring the configuration, the original printer parameters (such as stepper motor, endstop settings, etc.) will remain unchanged.

-At this point, MCU connection troubleshooting and configuration restoration are complete.
+This completes the MCU connection troubleshooting and configuration restoration.

 Loading...